he44/EfficientNet-UNet/README.md

 Trying to build the pre-trained network following [the repo](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet) linked in the paper.

 PS: almost all code in this directory are from the linked GitHub repo above.
-I checked out that folder only as svn and copied it here for easy testing. #test.py# is the code I put together for testing.
+I checked out that folder only as svn and copied it here for easy testing. **test.py** contains the code I put together for testing.

+### keras_application_efficientnet

+Trying to build a trainable U-Net with EfficientNet as encoder.
+All files in keras_applications are from [Efficient Net implementation as part of keras-applications](https://github.com/keras-team/keras-applications).

 ## Notes